Story of Infidelity and Divorce

 Infidelity and Divorce of John and Hailey

 Hailey and John have been married for 15 years and have two children 10 and 9 years old.
-Right before the birth of their first child, John and Hailey purchased a house near Johns work in orange county California.
+Right before the birth of their first child, John and Hailey purchased a house near Johns work in Orange County California.
 Hailey is a nurse by profession but has stayed home to raise the children since birth of the oldest one.
 John is a medical engineer who obtained his degree and job during marriage.
 John makes about $200,000 per year.
 Recently, Hailey finds out that John has been having an affair for the past 12 months.
 John has spent, using a credit card, $30,000 on fancy hotels and restaurants.
 John also took out a $40,000 loan.
 Hailey finds out John used the loan money to purchase a new car for his mistress.
 Most of the $30,000 was also used by John on his affair.
 Hailey is devastated.
-She schedule a free consultation with a local divorce lawyer.
+She scheduled a free consultation with a local divorce lawyer.

 Request a Free Consultation